Roy Furr

-Roy Furr (1907 — June 13, 1975) was the president of the Furr's chain of supermarkets and restaurants after his older brother Key Furr.
+Roy Furr (1907 — June 13, 1975) was an American businessman.
+He was the president of the Furr's chain of supermarkets and restaurants after his older brother Key Furr.

 Early life and education

 Furr was born in McKinney, Texas.
 As a boy he worked for his father C.W.
 Furr and brother Key Furr at the Kirkland Mercantile Company in Kirkland in Childress County, Texas.
 He studied at Clarendon College in Clarendon, Texas, and the University of Oklahoma at Norman.